Statistical Rejection Sampling Improves Preference Optimization: Introduction

 \section{Introduction}

-Recent advancements in Large Language Models (LLMs) have unlocked unprecedented capabilities in diverse tasks, from programming to creative writing.
-Models such as GPT-3~\citep{brown2020language}, Gopher~\citep{rae2021scaling}, Chinchilla~\citep{hoffmann2022training}, and PaLM 2-L~\citep{anil2023palm} that are pre-trained on large unlabeled corpus have showcased remarkable prowess in tackling both zero-shot~\citep{radford2019language} and few-shot~\citep{brown2020language, chowdhery2022palm} tasks.
-Their performance and alignment with user intent can be further improved through supervised fine-tuning (SFT).
-A specific strategy that has garnered attention in this context is Instruction Tuning~\citep{wei2021finetuned}.
-By leveraging datasets enriched with instructions and corresponding human-authored completions, this approach has demonstrated enhanced generalization and model usability~\citep{chung2022scaling}.
-Despite its promise, achieving desired model outputs across various domains remains a challenge.

-Reinforcement Learning with Human Feedback (RLHF) has been introduced as a promising approach to enhance the alignment of large language models with human preferences~\citep{stiennon2020learning}.
-RLHF introduces notable complexities into the training process.
-Integrating a reward model and frequently sampling from the policy during training often demand substantial memory, thereby limiting the maximum feasible size of a model given memory constraints.
-The inclusion of roll-outs in the training loop can also slow down the optimization process, as it necessitates continuous model sampling and decoding.
-Further, understanding how to tune the PPO process calls for specialized knowledge.
+Recent advancements in Large Language Models (LLMs)~\citep{brown2020language,touvron2023llama,anil2023palm,openai2023gpt} have unlocked unprecedented capabilities in diverse tasks, such as programming and creative writing.
+Models are pre-trained on large unlabeled corpora and supervised fine-tuned (SFT) on various tasks~\citep{wei2021finetuned,chung2022scaling}.
+Subsequently, RLHF~\citep{stiennon2020learning} enhances the alignment of large language models with human preferences.
+RLHF introduces notable complexities into the training process, including a reward model, a policy model, a reference policy, and a value model.
+It limits the maximum feasible size of a model due to memory constraints.
+Additionally, it is not stable during training.
 Recognizing these challenges, recent research has pioneered alternatives to RLHF.
 Notable among these are RRHF~\citep{yuan2023rrhf}, SLiC~\citep{zhao2022calibrating,zhao2023slic} and DPO~\citep{rafailov2023direct}.
 These methodologies aim to more effectively align LLMs with human preferences while avoiding the complexities of reinforcement learning.
-Given supervised finetuning data $\mathcal{D}_\text{sft} = \{(x,y_\text{ref})\}$ and preference data $\mathcal{D}_\text{hf} = \{(x,y_w,y_l)\}$ where output text $y_w$ is preferred over $y_l$ on the same input text $x$, RLHF first trains a supervised fine-tuned model and a reward model, after which it applies reinforcement algorithm such as PPO to maximize the reward.
-On the other hand, RL-free algorithm fits preference data in various ways.
-For example, RRHF use a trained reward model or human raters to compute rewards $\{r_i\}$ for multiple sequences generated from the same prompt $x$, and then apply a ranking loss plus supervised fine-tuning loss.
+Given supervised finetuning data $\mathcal{D}_\text{sft} = \{(x,y_\text{ref})\}$ and preference data $\mathcal{D}_\text{hf} = \{(x,y_w,y_l)\}$ where output text $y_w$ is preferred over $y_l$ on the same input text $x$, they directly fit the policy model on preference data in various ways.
+RRHF uses a trained reward model or human raters to compute rewards for multiple sequences generated from difference sources on the same prompt $x$, and then apply a ranking loss plus supervised fine-tuning loss.
+SLiC uses a contrastive ranking calibration loss plus a regularization loss